 We walk through Ladder’s set up, both on the product side with behavioral emails, and the sales side with our drip sequences.
 We tell you what’s good about it, and what can be improved.

 Summary: Our sales setup is pretty decent, but could do with more segmentation.
 Our product setup is great, but we’re only just scratching the surface.
 Our broadcast emails are killer, but some work better than others and there’s room to improve.

 Search Engine Optimization (SEO)

-Mostly this involved looking at the technical setup of your website to make sure we weren’t doing anything stupid (hint: we were).
+Mostly this involved looking at the technical setup of our website to make sure we weren’t doing anything stupid (spoiler: we were).
 We also look at link profiles and other opportunities.

 Summary: we were making some pretty basic mistakes in accessibility, but thankfully they’re easy fixes.
 We spotted one big issue with fake URLs still resolving as pages and getting ranked.
 Also that our meta titles and descriptions needed work, and we need to build more links.